 Work Setting & Environmental Factors

-The Computer Science Faculty Member frequently works in a classroom setting where the noise level is usually moderate.
+The World Language Faculty Member frequently works in a classroom setting where the noise level is usually moderate.
 Depending on the assigned/selected afternoon activities, this position may require work in a variety of indoor settings as well as outdoors and travel may be required on a seasonal basis.

 Typical Physical Demands